Updated Mar 10, 2026

-Mostly, but the experience is uneven.
-In National Student Survey (NSS) open-text comments, placements, fieldwork and trips attract broadly positive feedback, with 60.6% of comments positive and a sentiment index of +23.1.
-For Complementary and Alternative Medicine, placements occupy far more attention than in the sector overall (12.1% of comments versus 3.4%), yet the tone on placements is near neutral at +2.3.
-This category captures student reflections on placement learning across UK higher education, while the discipline sits within subjects allied to medicine where holistic practice meets clinical exposure.
-The pattern here points to strong enthusiasm for practice-based learning, tempered by avoidable operational frictions.
+Across placements, fieldwork and trips, feedback is broadly positive, with 60.6% of comments positive and a sentiment index of +23.1.
+In Complementary and Alternative Medicine, placements command far more attention than in the sector overall, 12.1% of comments versus 3.4%, yet the tone is only slightly positive at +2.3.
+This pattern points to strong demand for practice-based learning, alongside an experience that providers still need to organise more consistently.

 Why do placements matter?